 Juniors and seniors who have satisfied a two-credit prerequisite in business education have the option of putting their knowledge to work by enrolling in the department's capstone course, Virtual Enterprise International (VEI).

-The class provides a simulated business environment in which students create and manage a virtual company, conducting business with other "firms" nationally and internationally.
+The class provides a simulated business environment in which students create and manage a virtual company, conducting business with other virtual firms nationally and internationally.

 Students are involved in every aspect of running the business, including human resources, accounting, product development, production, distribution, marketing and sales.
 In the simulated business environment, students belong to a specific department depending on skills, prior knowledge and personal interest.